hyperengineering/kamal-dev/README.md

 ## Commands Reference

-All commands below assume you're using one of the setup methods described in Installation.
-For brevity, we show the short form (`kamal dev`), but remember to use your chosen approach:
-- `bundle exec ruby -rkamal-dev -S kamal dev ...` (Option 1)
-- `bin/kamal dev ...` (Option 2 - custom binstub)
-- `bundle exec kamal dev ...` (Option 3 - with boot file require)
+All commands below assume you've run `bundle exec kamal-dev-install` as described in the Installation section.
+If you're using an alternative setup method, adjust the commands accordingly (see Alternative Setup Methods in Installation).

 ### deploy